voletiv/voletiv.github.io/_pages/experience.md

 <br />

+[<img class="experience-picture" src="{{site.url}}{{site.baseurl}}/images/experience/airbus.jpg">](http://www.airbus.com/){:target="_blank"}

 _July 2014 --- Feb 2016_

-[<img class="experience-picture" src="{{site.url}}{{site.baseurl}}/images/experience/airbus.jpg">](http://www.airbus.com/){:target="_blank"}

 ### [Airbus, India](http://www.airbus.com/){:target="_blank"}

 **Associate Engineer --- Avionics Software and Systems Testing group**

 Airbus is a commercial aircraft manufacturer, and the largest aeronautics & space company in Europe.
 I worked in the Bangalore (India) office as part of the Avionics Software and Systems Testing group.
+I was involved in development and validation of avionics systems in the Flight Warning Computer (FWC) for aircrafts in the long-range family.

-My job was to simulate signal-level changes in the Flight Warning Computer (FWC), such as adding new signals for new functionalities, re-routing signals through different paths.
+My job was to simulate signal-level changes in the Flight Warning Computer, such as adding new signals for new functionalities, re-routing signals through different paths.
 This was followed by rigorous testing of the FWC for correct operation.
 We designed the re-routing paths, as well as the tests required to ensure all the functionalities of the FWC run correctly.
 For all development, standard avionics coding guidelines (DO-178B) were followed.

 <br />

 # EDUCATION

+[<img class="experience-picture" src="{{site.url}}{{site.baseurl}}/images/experience/kgp.jpg">](http://www.iitkgp.ac.in/){:target="_blank"}

 _2009 --- 2014_

-[<img class="experience-picture" src="{{site.url}}{{site.baseurl}}/images/experience/kgp.jpg">](http://www.iitkgp.ac.in/){:target="_blank"}

 ### [Indian Institute of Technology, Kharagpur](http://www.iitkgp.ac.in/){:target="_blank"}, India